aidgncom/fullscore/README.md

 This shows a purposeful buyer who knew exactly what they wanted.
 ```

-Just as tab notation captures 6 lines of information on a flat surface, BEAT captures 3D behavioral data in a 1D string.
-AI immediately decodes this compressed 3D information to understand user intent.
+Just as guitar tab notation captures 6 strings on a page, BEAT captures multi-dimensional behavioral data as a 1D string that AI immediately decodes to understand user intent.

 The advantage of serialized linear sequences is their language-like structure requiring no interpretation.
 Unlike JSON's nested structures, BEAT reads straight through, relatively safe from parsing errors or structural ambiguity.